cabrerahector/wordpress-popular-posts/readme.txt

 1. Download the plugin and extract its contents.
 2. Upload the `wordpress-popular-posts` folder to the `/wp-content/plugins/` directory.
 3. Activate **WordPress Popular Posts** plugin through the 'Plugins' menu in WordPress.
-4. In your admin console, go to Appearance > Widgets, drag the Wordpress Popular Posts widget to wherever you want it to be and click on Save.
+4. In your admin console, go to Appearance > Widgets, drag the WordPress Popular Posts widget to wherever you want it to be and click on Save.
 5. (optional) Go to Appearance > Editor.
 On "Theme Files", click on `header.php` and make sure that the `<?php wp_head(); ?>` tag is present (should be right before the closing `</head>` tag).

 That's it!